helvm/helms/docs/README.md

 **HELMS** - Heavenly Esoteric Little Macro Schemer for Esoteric Languages implemented in Haskell/Eta.

-**HSMSML** - Hygienic Syntactic Macro Scheme MetaEvaluator Language.
+**HSMSML** - Hygienic Specific Macro Scheme MetaEvaluator Language is a kind of DSL for Esoteric Languages.

 ## For User
 * [INSTALL](INSTALL.md) - How to download, test and run.